A Guide on How to Heal from Emotional Abuse as a Child | Children's Bureau

 Consider Therapy

 Another great option for helping your child heal from an emotionally abusive relationship is setting them up with a therapist.
-Whether it is group therapy or individual therapy, professionals tend to have a deeper understanding and can offer additional ways to help.
-At Children’s Bureau there are a number of mental health services that are available for children 0-21.
-As an organization that works towards child abuse prevention, Children’s Bureau offers a number of tools and resources to help your child overcome any emotional barrier in their lives.
+Professionals tend to have a deeper understanding and can offer additional ways to help, whether it is group or individual therapy.
+Several are available for children 0-21 at All For Kids.
+As an organization that works towards child abuse prevention, we offer many tools and resources to help your child overcome any emotional barrier in their life.

 With therapy, your child can gain the additional support they need outside of the home so that they can feel safe and secure when they rest their head every night.